Angelo Thrower: Early life

 Angelo Thrower was raised in the Carol City suburb of Miami.
 He first attended the College of the Canyons in California on a basketball scholarship, before a biology professors encouraged him to apply to medical school.

 Early career

 Thrower graduated from the medical school at the University of Miami in 1989, and pursued postgraduate work at the Georgetown University Medical Center.
 Following his education, he began his own skin therapy and dermatology clinic in South Miami.
 As he was one of the few people in the region to specialize on black skin, he treated both Floridians and those flying into Miami from local Caribbean islands.
 He lectured on black skin care on the local radio and wrote columns on the subject in The Miami Times over the span of his early professional career in Florida.
-He later recalled the his colleagues tried to convince him before opening his own clinic to specialize in racialized skin types that he was making a mistake, because skin problems did not exist in non-white skin.
+He later recalled his colleagues tried to convince him before opening his own clinic to specialize in racialized skin types that he was making a mistake, because skin problems did not exist in non-white skin.